shoutchen/bandpass/TestBed/Readme.txt

 See the testbed block diagram and the devboard schematics for more information.

-Here is a link to some reference material regarding the inner workings of the filter.
+Here is a link to some reference material that is the basis for the inner workings of the filter.

 https://jackschaedler.github.io/circles-sines-signals/dotproduct.html